 Give your drum the right protection

-Is the winter again very dry and you have difficulties to keep the humidity above 40%?
+Is the winter once again very dry and you have difficulty keeping the humidity above 40%?
 Then rub your drum from time to time with a simple oil very thin, so that the skin does not dry out so quickly.

 When transporting your drum, you should always protect it from direct sunlight, regardless of whether it is made of animal skin or plastic.
 If the drum is perfectly tuned at home and you want to take it with you in wet weather, wrap it in a plastic bag.
 Then the correct tension will be maintained.